You will be able to make longer passages using more advanced boats. Please email email@example.com for dates.

 The cruise will include open water sailing outside of Long Island Sound.
-Each student will enter and leave at least two different harbors at night, and four to five harbors in daylight, along with assisting the other students with 8-10 nighttime landfalls, and 20-25 daytime landfalls.
+Each student will enter and leave at least two different harbors at night, and four to five harbors in daylight, along with assisting the other students with their nighttime and daytime landfalls.
 Going in and out of unfamiliar harbors is generally the most stressful part about cruising.
 With up to 3 students, we will have 1 instructor, but typically accommodate up to 6 students using 2 instructors.
 We can also accommodate ‘observers’, typically a significant other or child who is not doing the drills but wants to come along for the ride.
 The charge is $600.

 Naturally, the schedule will be adjusted based on the weather and class, and the final day of cruising the Maine coast sometimes is shortened, but no matter what, you will come out of the course much better prepared than when you started.
 You will have reefed, docked, navigated in the daytime and dark, and captained one of the most highly regarded performance cruising yachts more times than you can imagine, under the capable direction of your captain.

-US Sailing Coastal Passagemaking Certification, a log book, and a certificate good for a 10% discount on your first charter or initial membership with us is included.
+US Sailing Bareboat Certification, a log book, and a certificate good for a 10% discount on your first charter or initial membership with us is included.

 - Inspecting the boat, rigging and systems, going aloft